aljamaha/NBA-shots/README.md

 # NBA-shots

-The script focuses on the NBA players taking shots late in the shot clock.
-It utilizes data from the 2014-2015 NBA season.
-It identifies the players taking the most shots late in the shot clock and provide inisghts on them.
+Takinga and making shots late in the shot clock is an important aspect of an NBA game.
+In many cases the team can't generate a good shot and relies on a star player in those stressful times to bail them out.
+Here, I look dtata from the 2014-2015 NBA season.
+It includes many information (player taking the shot, closest defender distance, the shot clock, etc.).
+I eliminate the data outside of the late shot clock (<20 s), identify the players taking the most shots, and provide more insights.

 Libraries needed: Python, Pandas , matplotlib, numpy, sklearn